-Identifying and addressing the sources of variation for the analysis of small glass fragments can lead to improved measurement precision and improved laboratory practices, both of which can provide support to the practitioner when defending their results in report writing and testimony.
+Identifying and addressing the sources of variation for the analysis of small glass fragments can lead to improved measurement precision and improved laboratory practices, both of which can provide support to the practitioner when defending their results in court.

 6. In what ways would the research results improve understanding of the scientific basis for the subcommittee(s)?